roytang/blog/content/post/2006/06/magic-regionals-2006.md

 url: /2006/06/magic-regionals-2006/
 ---

 I played at Robinson's Galleria last Saturday.
-So much for my first constructed outing in 10 years&#8230;not a very good outcome for me.
+So much for my first constructed outing in 10 years... not a very good outcome for me.

-I played 4-color Firemane Control&#8230;no permission, but lots of life gain and 4 Wrath of Gods packed maindeck, a specifically anti-aggro build.
+I played 4-color Firemane Control... no permission, but lots of life gain and 4 Wrath of Gods packed maindeck, a specifically anti-aggro build.
 I was anticipating lots of Gruul beats and Orzhov aggro decks, and I was ready to beat them to the ground.
 Unfortunately, I faced not a single one of those decks. :(

 Round 1 vs Wildfire/Vore